Mongstaen/als2cue_web/README.md

 All credit to lucatnt!

-## Demo installation
-If you're not a developer and just need this tool, you can use my demo install at [als2cue.lucatnt.com](https://als2cue.lucatnt.com/).

 ## How to use this thing
 You can either run this with Python (it requires Flask, so `pip3 install flask`), and the below dawtool!